-Build attributes are encoded in a section of type SHT_ARC_ATTRIBUTES (0x70000001), and name .ARC.attributes.
+Build attributes are encoded in a section of type SHT_ARC_ATTRIBUTES (0x70000001), with a name of .ARC.attributes.

 The content of the section is a stream of bytes.
 An attribute is encoded in a <tag, value> pair.
-Both tags and numerical values are encoded using unsigned LEB128 encoding (ULEB128), DWARF-3 style.
-Which will allow values in the range 0-127.
+Both tags and numerical values are encoded using unsigned LEB128 encoding (ULEB128), DWARF-3 style which will allow values in the range 0-127.
 String values are encoded using NULL-terminated byte strings (NTBS).

-An attribute section contains a sequence of subsection.
+An attribute section contains a sequence of subsections.
 Each one is either:

 Defined by this ABI and public to all tools that process that file.
 This subsection is defined by the “ARC” pseudo-vector.